fuseau (fooh-zo) noun, masculine

 Hear my son, Max, pronounce today's word and related terms: Download fuseau.mp3 .
 Download fuseau.wav

-At a Tuesday night meeting that I attend, the gift recipient looked at me as if I had just presented him with a macramé widgit.
-There was that split-second hesitation, that... "qu'est-ce que je suis censé faire avec ça?"* befuddlement that the gifted one just cannot hide.
+At a Tuesday night meeting I attend, a fellow attendee looked at me as though the gift I had just given him was a macramé wall hanging.
+There was that split-second hesitation, that... "qu'est-ce que je suis censé faire avec ça?" befuddlement that the gift receiver just cannot hide.

 "Je... je...."
 Monsieur with the thick bifocals stuttered, holding the unnamable object up to the light, hesitating with his remerciement.
 It being my weakness to nip suffering in the bud--as quickly and painlessly as possible--I almost finished his sentence for him.

-This gift exchange took place in my car, after I had picked up my nearsighted (and tongue-tied) passenger -- a retired Frenchman who, I imagined, had had his license revoked at some point, hence my occasional stint as chauffeur.
+This gift exchange took place in my car, after I had picked up my nearsighted (and tongue-tied) passenger -- a retired Frenchman who, I guessed, had had his license revoked at some point, hence my occasional stint as chauffeur to our weekly meeting.

 Seated there, in silence, the fragrant lavender wand suspended in the air between us, I had a change of heart.
 For a moment, my pride got the best of me and I had a mind to shed light on the situation, to point out one man's privileged position.
 "Listen here, Giftbuster," I thought to say...
 "Do you know just WHO I AM?
 Here, before you, is not some Macramé Missy who spends her days weaving organic matter...
 No!
 I, Emphatic I, don't normally have time for this sort of "passe-temps"!
 In fact, passing time is not my luxury, especially as I am perpetually projecting toward the FUTURE, to the land of crowning glory.